By: AY1920S2-CS2103T-F11-4 Since: Jun 2016 Licence: MIT

 The comparison between the ingredients a recipe requires and the ingredients in the inventory is facilitated by the

-and stores the inventory being used
+RecipeInventoryIngredientsSimilarityComparator.
+It extends Comparator<Recipe> and stores the inventory being used

-as parameters, and returns a double value between 0 and 1 (both inclusive) that represents the
+a ReadOnlyInventory as parameters, and returns a double value between 0 and 1 (both inclusive) that represents the

 proportion of the recipe’s ingredient requirements that are fulfilled.

-The following class diagram summarizes how the RecipeInventoryIngredientsSimilarityComparator
+The following class diagram summarizes how the RecipeInventoryIngredientsSimilarityComparator interacts with Recipe

-and Inventory
+and Inventory:

-method first calculates the proportion of ingredient quantity fulfilled by the inventory
+The calculateSimilarity() method first calculates the proportion of ingredient quantity fulfilled by the inventory

 for each ingredient that the recipe requires.
 For example, if one of the ingredients required by a recipe is 4 eggs

-, the proportion fulfilled for this particular ingredient is 0.5
+and the inventory contains 2 eggs, the proportion fulfilled for this particular ingredient is 0.5.
+This is done for

 all the ingredients in the recipe.
 If the units of an ingredient in the recipe does not match that of the same

-ingredient in the inventory, the proportion will be set at 0.5
+ingredient in the inventory, the proportion will be set at 0.5 by default.
+An example is when the recipe requires

-and the inventory contains 200 g flour
+1 cup flour and the inventory contains 200 g flour.

 When the proportion fulfilled has been calculated for each ingredient, the values for each ingredient are summed up and